Curriculum policies and procedures foster the development of courses and programs that:

 Curriculum Council Resources

-For course and program development or revision follow the Curriculum Development Checklist.
+For course and program development or revision follow the Curriculum Checklist.

 Curriculum Originators and Deans discuss proposed curricular actions including the need for the course; the target start date; instructional support and facility or equipment needed, if applicable.
 Originators articulate actions on the Course Outline Form.
 Once completed, the form is shared and curricular actions are discussed with faculty from other impacted academic programs in addition to other academic support services across the college.

-To get started with curriculum development or revision, use the Course Outline Form.
+To get started with curriculum development, use the Course Outline Form.

 Course and program development or revision follow guidelines for Academic Impact: